donlindsay/gjs-helper/README.md

 js-comint:  http://sourceforge.net/projects/js-comint-el/?source=directory

-note: js2-mode exists in the melpa emacs package repository, see: http://melpa.milkbox.net/#/
+note: js2-mode exists in the melpa emacs developer package repository, see: http://melpa.milkbox.net/#/

 And, of course, GJS.
 GJS exists in the Debian and Ubuntu repositories